MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/log-analytics/billing/log-analytics-billing-anomolies.md

     :::image type="content" source="media/log-analytics-billing-anomolies/high-cost-4.png" alt-text="high cost step 4" lightbox="media/log-analytics-billing-anomolies/high-cost-4.png":::

-1. Select **Group by:** option and select the **Meter category**.
+1. Select **Group by:** option and then select the **Meter category**.

     :::image type="content" source="media/log-analytics-billing-anomolies/high-cost-4a.png" alt-text="high cost step 4a" lightbox="media/log-analytics-billing-anomolies/high-cost-4a.png":::

 ### Step 3: Analyze the cost

-You are now ready to analyze a cost spike, high usage, or anomaly assessment.
+You are now prepared to analyze a cost spike, high usage, or anomaly assessment.
 The following image displays cost data from a log analytics service over the last three months, group by **Meter category**.

 :::image type="content" source="media/log-analytics-billing-anomolies/high-cost-5.png" alt-text="high cost step 5" lightbox="media/log-analytics-billing-anomolies/high-cost-5.png":::

-1. By viewing the bar chart, we notice three anomalous cost spikes that happned on Mar 31, Apr 30, and May 31.
-Move to the stacked bar on Apr 30, we observe a significant cost spike in the Azure Grafana Service.
+1. In the stacked bar chart, three anomalous cost spikes are evident on March 31, April 30, and May 31.
+Focusing on the stacked bar for Apr 30, a significant cost spike is observed in the Azure Grafana Service.

-1. Additionally, our example cost was higher during the late May period due to a spike in Azure Sentinel usage.
-This is evidenced by the increased height of the respective segments within the stacked bar.
+1. Additionally, the example cost was higher during the late May period due to a spike in Azure Sentinel usage.
+This is indicated by the increased height of the respective segments within the stacked bar.

 :::image type="content" source="media/log-analytics-billing-anomolies/high-cost-6.png" alt-text="high cost step 6" lightbox="media/log-analytics-billing-anomolies/high-cost-6.png":::